-Additionally, as part of subgrantee accountability, the Puerto Rico Broadband Program will place semi-annual reporting requirements upon subgrantees upon execution of the grant agreement between a subgrantee and the Puerto Rico Broadband Program.
+Additionally, as part of subgrantee accountability, the Puerto Rico Broadband Program will place reporting requirements upon subgrantees upon execution of the grant agreement between a subgrantee and the Puerto Rico Broadband Program.
 Included among these requirements are the BEAD NOFO's specified subgrantee reporting requirements.
-56 The Puerto Rico Broadband Program will require subgrantees to provide regular reports to ensure that both the Puerto Rico Broadband Program and subgrantees meet all reporting requirements as prescribed in NTIA/Commerce BEAD program guidelines.
+The Puerto Rico Broadband Program will require subgrantees to provide guarterly (or whichever other frequency that the Puerto Rico Broadband Program deems appropriate) reports to ensure that both the Puerto Rico Broadband Program and subgrantees meet all reporting requirements as prescribed in NTIA/Commerce BEAD program guidelines.
 As with other Federal broadband grant reporting administered by the Puerto Rico Broadband Program to ensure subrecipient accountability, the Puerto Rico Broadband Program shall build reporting forms conforming to BEAD program requirements and provide compliance guidance to subgrantees regarding requirements and methods of submittal to the Puerto Rico Broadband Program.
-Included in such compliance reporting shall be guidance related to required, regular labor reporting for projects over \$5 million in expected total costs as detailed in the BEAD NOFO.
+Included in such compliance reporting shall be guidance related to required, regular labor reporting for projects over \$5,000,000 million in expected total costs as detailed in the BEAD NOFO.
 The information that will be required as part of such reporting is included in this Initial Proposal Volume 2, in "Requirement 11.
 Labor Standards and Protection."